Inside: To protect our kids, we have to have these essential mental health conversations with our kids right now.

 Remind them often that you see them, you like them, and they are valued for who they are.

-Why?
 When the bullies tell them they’re a loser or dumb or worthless, they won’t believe it.
-They know they are valued and loved for who they are.
+They’ll hear your voice inside their head and know they are valued and loved for who they are.

 3. “There is no mistake you can make that we can’t fix or work on together.
-Come to me.
+Come to me for help.
 I am here for you.”

 For many people, a mistake can feel embarrassing.
 It can feel lonely.
 A mistake can also feel debilitating.
 And I don’t ever want my kids to think a mistake is something to hurt themselves over.

-It’s true that some big mistakes are forever and will affect you forever.
+It’s true that some *big* mistakes are forever and can affect you forever…especially for our teenagers.

 But our kids need to know we will stand by them, help them, support them, and guide them to fix it or get through it.

-Why?
-I don’t ever want our kids to think the only solution is to end their life.
+I don’t ever want our kids to think the only solution to their mistake is to end their life.
 Even if a mistake is huge and drastic, it will get better over time with the right kind of support.

 4. “It’s okay and normal to have big emotions.
 You can feel sad, or mad, or scared, or anxious.
 You can feel more than one thing at the same time.”